CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks: Proposed Method

 \subsubsection{Algorithm Complexity}

-Counterfactual Link Completion involves computing the number of common neighbors and performs a \(k\)-hop neighborhood search to generate counterfactual pairs, with overall complexity \(\mathcal{O}(|E|\, d_{\text{avg}}^{k})\), where $|E|$ is the number of edges, $d_{\text{avg}}$ is the average node degree, and $k$ is the maximum search hop count.
-Specifically, computing \(T_{ij}\) via common-neighbor set intersection costs \(\mathcal{O}(d_{\text{avg}})\) per pair, and the \(k\)-hop BFS costs \(\mathcal{O}(d_{\text{avg}}^{k})\), which dominates.
-Counterfactual contrastive training involves computing temporal embeddings for positive,negative and counterfactual samples, followed by contrastive learning.
-The main computational overhead of this algorithm is concentrated in the counterfactual node pair generation phase, while the training phase complexity differs little from standard dynamic backbone training.
+Counterfactual Link Completion involves computing common-neighbor statistics and performing a bounded $k$-hop neighborhood search to generate counterfactual pairs, with an overall complexity of $\mathcal{O}(|E|\, d_{\text{avg}}^{k})$ when the number of processed node pairs is on the same order as the number of observed edges.
+Here, $|E|$ is the number of edges, $d_{\text{avg}}$ is the average node degree, and $k$ is the maximum search depth.
+Specifically, computing $T_{ij}$ via common-neighbor set intersection costs $\mathcal{O}(d_{\text{avg}})$ on average for each pair, while the bounded $k$-hop search costs $\mathcal{O}(d_{\text{avg}}^{k})$ in the worst case and dominates the overall complexity.
+Counterfactual contrastive training computes temporal embeddings for positive, negative, and counterfactual samples, followed by contrastive learning.
+Compared with standard dynamic backbone training, this stage introduces only a small constant-factor overhead.
+Therefore, the main computational cost of the proposed framework is concentrated in the counterfactual pair generation phase, which can be performed offline in advance to reduce the burden of the subsequent training process.